justinbgent/MovieApp/README.md

 # MovieApp

-- To setup the Api Key in this app, store it in the global gradle.properties file. ex -> MovieDB_ApiKey="<your_api_key>"
+- To setup the Api Key in this app, store it in the global gradle.properties file.
+Example -> MovieDB_ApiKey="<your_api_key>"